AvinashKumar0112/AvinashKumar0112/README.md

 Welcome to my GitHub profile!
 I'm passionate about leveraging data to derive insights and solve complex problems.
 With a Bachelor's degree in Economics from Delhi University, I've embarked on an exciting journey to become a data scientist.

 ## About Me
-- 💼 Working at TA as an Analyst
 - 🎓 Bachelor's in Economics from Delhi University.
 - 🗃 Currently aspiring to become a Data Scientist.
 - 💻 Skilled in Git, Advanced Excel, Powerpoint, Jupyter Notebook, MySQL, Power BI, Python/R, machine learning algorithms, and deep learning algorithms.